How it Works

 • The National Authority reviews the request.

-• If the project aligns with Cambodia's climate strategies, an LNO is issued.
+• If the project aligns with Cambodia's climate strategies, an Letter of No Objection is issued.

 Step 02 illustration